Dr. Miriam E. John, Chair, Independent Consultant

 Return to Top

-Dr. Allan Steinhardt is Vice President for Science and Technology at Booz Allen Hamilton where he leads a team of scientists, engineers, and mathematicians in providing prototyping, portfolio analysis, technology roadmaps, and innovation services to the Office of the Secretary of Defense, including custom RF signal prototype collection systems for airborne platforms, prototype radar systems integration, signal processing, and is a science and technology subject matter expert to support military intelligence.
+Dr. Allan Steinhardt is Executive Advisor at Booz Allen Hamilton where he leads a team of scientists, engineers, and mathematicians in providing prototyping, portfolio analysis, technology roadmaps, and innovation services to the Office of the Secretary of Defense, including custom RF signal prototype collection systems for airborne platforms, prototype radar systems integration, signal processing, and is a science and technology subject matter expert to support military intelligence.
 A fellow of the Institute of Electrical and Electronic Engineering (IEEE), Dr. Steinhardt has published over 100 articles in academic and defense strategy journals and co-authored a book on Adaptive Radar.
 His work on Householder algorithms has been cited over 200 times in peer reviewed research journals.
 Dr. Steinhardt has held various leadership positions in the IEEE, most recently as two-term chair of the prestigious “IEEE Dennis J. Pickard Medal for Radar Technologies and Applications” Award Committee.

 Return to Top

-Dr. Timothy M. Swager is the John D. MacArthur Professor of Chemistry and Head of the Department of Chemistry at the Massachusetts Institute of Technology (MIT).
+Dr. Timothy M. Swager (NAS) is the John D. MacArthur Professor of Chemistry and Head of the Department of Chemistry at the Massachusetts Institute of Technology (MIT).
 His research interests include electronic materials, chemical sensors, polymer science, liquid crystals, synthetic conductors, molecular recognition, molecular electronics, and photonics.
 A member of the National Academy of Sciences and fellow of the American Academy and Sciences, he won the Lemelson-MIT Award for Invention and Innovation in 2007.
 Dr. Swager has served on scientific boards and advisory committees, including as a member of the NRC Science and Technology for Countering Terrorism: Panel on Chemical Issues and NRC Committee on Operational Science and Technology Options for Defeating Improvised Explosive Devices.

 Return to Top